-In the state of Massachusetts, most employees who operate a vehicle for work purposes are entitled to reimbursement of travel expenses outside the normal commute to their work site.
+In the state of Massachusetts, most employees who operate a vehicle for work purposes are entitled to reimbursement.
+This includes business travel expenses outside the normal commute for work.
 Here's what your business needs to know about properly reimbursing your Massachusetts employees.

 Massachusetts regulation 454 CMR 27.04(4d) entitles employees to reimbursement for vehicle travel expenses on the job.
 Here is what that specific regulation states: